aifimmunology/IHA-Figure/README.md

 ### Citation
-If you use this code/dataset in your research, please cite our manuscript (citation details to be added upon publication).
+If you use this code/dataset in your research, please cite our manuscript.

+Gong, Q., Sharma, M., Glass, M.C. et al. Multi-omic profiling reveals age-related immune dynamics in healthy adults.
+Nature (2025). https://doi.org/10.1038/s41586-025-09686-5

 ---